otto-de/logsmith/README.md

 ## Switching region
 Logsmith will use the `.aws/config` to set your region independent of your credentials in `.aws/credentials`.

-If the region in your config should be used if you don't specify a region in your aws call.

 ```config
 [profile nonlive]
 region = eu-central-1
 output = json
 ```

+The region in your config will be used if you don't specify a region in your aws cli call or set AWS_REGION environment variable.

 ## Mfa token
 Logsmith can fetch mfa tokens from your yubikey if you have a suitable cli tool installed.